What is Off the Job Training?

 What is Off-the-Job Training (OTJT)?

-• New learning relevant to the apprentice’s standard
+• New learning relevant to the Apprenticeship which can be implemented in their working day

 • Activities meaningful to their job role and personal development